soxueren/atsd/administration/user-authentiication.md

 application resources such as UI views and API URLs.
 The database supports the following authentication mechanisms:

-## Form-based Authentication for UI views:
+## Form-based Authentication for UI views

 When an unauthenticated user requests access to a protected view, the server redirects the user to a login page containing username and